Communication: Therapeutic and Professional Communication

 III.
 Communication Strategies

 There are many communication strategies that should be used to facilitate therapeutic communication.
-See Table 3.1 for a list of these strategies and considerations and examples on how they build the therapeutic relationship.
+The Table 1 lists strategies, considerations and examples.
+Rationales are offered on how they build therapeutic relationship.

 Strategy